Structure is Supervision: Multiview Masked Autoencoders for Radiology: Introduction

 To further inject semantic grounding when reports are available, we introduce MVMAE-V2T, which augments MVMAE with a lightweight vision-to-text objective.
 Reports are used only during pretraining as an auxiliary signal in addition to image-based objectives; at test time, the model remains a vision-only encoder.
-This design contrasts with CLIP-style~\citep{zhang2025multimodal} or instruction-tuned radiology Vision-Language Models (VLMs)~\citep{chen_chexagent_2024, deperrois2025radvlm} that base their objectives on image-text alignment or text generation only. \paragraph{Contributions} Our work advances multimodal self-supervised learning for radiology along four main directions: (i) We introduce MVMAE, the first multi-view masked autoencoder for radiology that leverages the medical structure by combining masked reconstructions with cross-view alignment, yielding view-invariant yet detail-rich visual representations and consistently outperforming supervised and vision–language baselines, while providing better calibrated predictions. (ii) We extend this framework into MVMAE-V2T, which incorporates radiology reports as auxiliary supervision during pretraining.
+This design contrasts with CLIP-style~\citep{zhang2025multimodal} or instruction-tuned radiology Vision-Language Models (VLMs)~\citep{chen_chexagent_2024, deperrois2025radvlm} that base their objectives on image-text alignment or text generation only. \paragraph{Contributions} Our work advances multimodal self-supervised learning for radiology along four main directions: (i) We introduce MVMAE, the first multi-view masked autoencoder for radiology that adapts established masked reconstruction and cross-view alignment paradigms to the structure of medical data, yielding view-invariant yet detail-rich visual representations and consistently outperforming supervised and vision–language baselines, while providing better calibrated predictions. (ii) We extend this framework into MVMAE-V2T, which incorporates radiology reports as auxiliary supervision during pretraining.
 The additional vision-to-text signal enhances semantic grounding and offers clear gains under limited labeled data, without requiring text at inference. (iii) We adopt a clinically realistic, study-centric evaluation policy that mirrors real-world diagnostic practice and allows analysis of how cross-view consistency scales with the number of projections. (iv) We integrate three large public datasets: MIMIC-CXR, CheXpert Plus, and PadChest, into a unified benchmark, demonstrating consistent improvements across institutions and analyzing the per-label behavior of our models.
 Together, these results establish MVMAE and MVMAE-V2T as a simple yet effective blueprint for scalable, structure-aware medical foundation models.